salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

 ### Control vs Experimental Groups

-One of the most fundamental experimental designs used when Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
-This design is called two-independent group.
+One of the most fundamental experimental designs used with Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
+The control group serves as a point of comparison to the independent (or experimental group).
 For these types of experiments, the Null hypothesis is "There is no difference between the control and experimental group" or "Your elixir didn't do anything — I'm still not the fairest of them all".
 The Alternative Hypothesis is that there is a difference between the groups.

 ### p-values